Coping with brain tumour anxiety

 If you need to talk, we’re here for you.
 We offer free sessions to help you cope.

-While mindfulness may not be for everyone, it has been shown to reduce levels of anxiety in some people living with brain tumours.
+While mindfulness may not be for everyone, it has been shown to reduce levels of anxiety and can help some people cope with brain tumour anxiety.

 Mindfulness will naturally be difficult to begin with, but it does get easier with practice – the key is to stick at it and keep trying.
-It’s important to remember there’s no right or wrong way to practice mindfulness.
+Also, it’s important to remember there’s no right or wrong way to practice mindfulness.

 The NHS provides several tips on their website on how to practice mindfulness: